 - The Berwalt Manor Apartment Building at 760 Campbell Street is located in the area for the northbound ramp from the plaza to I-75.
-Every DRIC Build Alternative in the DEIS required the removal of this property, but the Preferred Alternative was developed to avoid it. - Kovacs Bar at 6892 West Jefferson Avenue is located in the plaza area under every Build Alternative and the Preferred Alternative, which would require the removal of this property. - St. Paul African Methodist Episcopal Church at 585 South Rademacher Street is located in the plaza area under every Build Alternative and the Preferred Alternative, which would require the removal of this property. - The Frank Beard School, now known as the Beard Early Childhood Center, at 840 Waterman Street, is on the National Register.
-DRIC Alternatives #1, #2, #7, #9, and #16 required about 0.2 acre of school land along the southbound service drive of I-75.
-DRIC Alternative #5 required about 0.1 acre of land along the southbound service drive and a sliver of land along Waterman.
-This land is currently used for parking with a small amount of lawn (see Figure 5-7).
-Alternatives #3, #11 and #14 did not require school land.
-No playground equipment or playlots were used by any of the alternatives.
-The Preferred Alternative will require taking several parking spaces, but the lot to the rear of the school where these are located has been determined not to be part of the National Register site, so there is no use of this historic site. - Detroit Savings Bank/George International Building at 5705 West Fort Street is located in the area of the proposed northbound ramp from the plaza to I-75.
-DRIC Alternative #5 required the removal of this property.
-The other Build Alternatives, including the Preferred Alternative, would not use this site.
+Every DRIC Build Alternative would require the removal of this property. - Kovacs Bar at 6892 West Jefferson Avenue is located in the plaza area under every Build Alternative, which would require the removal of this property. - St. Paul African Methodist Episcopal Church at 585 South Rademacher Street is located in the plaza area under every Build Alternative, which would require the removal of this property. - The Frank Beard School, now known as the Beard Early Childhood Center, at 840 Waterman Street, is on the National Register.
+DRIC Alternatives #1, #2, #7, #9, and #16 would use about 0.2 acre of school land along the southbound service drive of I-75.
+DRIC Alternative #5 would use about 0.1 acre of land along the southbound service drive and a sliver of land along Waterman.
+Most of the land that would be used is currently parking with a small amount of lawn (see Figure 5-7).
+Alternatives #3, #11 and #14 would not require use of school land.
+No playground equipment or playlots would be used by any of the alternatives.

+Detroit Savings Bank/George International Building at 5705 West Fort Street is located in the area of the proposed northbound ramp from the plaza to I-75.
+DRIC Alternative #5 would require the removal of this property.
+The other Build Alternatives would not use this site.